imperador/WasteFlooding/README.md

 ## Requirements
   - Install [Python 3.7.4](https://www.python.org/downloads/) (last version)
-  - Pip will be installed as default
+  - Pip will be installed by default

 ### Install the following libraries using pip:
  ```python